xmlresolver/xmlresolver/README.md

 Several methods on the configuration object have been removed.
 Their values can be obtained by requesting the corresponding feature.

+In the releases since 2.0.x, a few additional APIs have been added, but the design has remained largely the same.

+#### A note about ALWAYS_RESOLVE

+The standard contract for the Java resolver APIs is that they return null if the resolver doesn’t find a match.
+But on the modern web, lots of URIs redirect (from `http:` to `https:` especially), and some parsers don’t follow redirects.
+That causes the parse to fail in ways that may not be easy for the user to fix.

+Starting in version 5.0.0, the resolver will always resolve resources, follow redirects, and return a stream.
+This deprives the parser of the option to try something else, but means that redirects don’t cause the parse to fail.

+This feature is *enabled* by default.
+If you set it to false, the resolver will return null if the resource isn’t found in the catalog.

+I don’t know of any parsers that try anything else after the resolver has failed except loading the resource, so I expect this to be an improvement for users.
+If your implementation wants to explicitly just check the catalog, at the Java API level, you can use the CatalogManager API.
+That’s the same API the resolver classes use to locate resources in the catalog.

 ### Behavior changes